What makes a successful employee health and wellness program?

 The program goals should be based on the assessed needs of employees, through health risk assessments or personal health assessments (PHAs), which show you the health hotspots and problem areas in your organisation.

 Let’s not forget this.
 Fun is not only an outcome, but a strategy in itself.
 The best programs are fun – fun to do, fun to manage.
-Health and wellness can all get too serious sometimes, with all the stats on obesity and depression.
+Health and wellness can be all too serious sometimes, with all the stats on obesity and depression.
 Keep it fun, and your employees will love it.
 What’s more, you’ll love it too!